 In the overwhelming majority of cases, DOEE's policy is to reimburse supported, approved, and allowable expenses.
 If the Applicant seeks an advance payment, it must request advance payment in its application and explain why an advance payment is requested.
-(See Parts 1.8, and 6.2; Appendix 1Section 10.g)
+(See Parts 1.8, and 6.2; Appendix 1, Section 10.9)